yyyt-1080/dku-resources/README.md

 ## Credits

-- Built for the DKU dorm bulletin board project (Studio Ghibli / Smiski / space theme), with Ludia, Gege, Jessica, Jake, and Andranik.
+- Built for the DKU dorm bulletin board project, with RA team
 - Further-resources portal made by Minghua.